davidatoms/kickstarter-analysis/README.md

   Furthermore, the analysis of percentages is different than that of pure numeric outcomes.
 Outcomes based on launch date does not include the percentages of success, failed, and canceled while the Outcomes Based on Goal do.
 Similarly, I could look at the mode of each data set.
 This shows the most successful point in both situations.
 With that as a starting point, I also looked at the worst months.
 The approach to look at the greatest and smallest values frames the range of the data where all other data sits.

    Writing this report was also difficult.
 My analysis seems more like observational comments on the data and I don't know if that is what is required.
-I also don't know if I should frame the two datasets on an equal lateral level--meaning that when I analyze the data of theaters on launch dates, I'd like to also base outcomes based on goals with the theater filter.
+I also don't know if I should frame the two datasets on an equallateral level--meaning that when I analyze the data of theaters on launch dates, I'd like to also analyze  outcomes based on goals with the theater filter.

 ## Results